Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Sanity Save

 When you witnesses something wholly unnatural and awful, roll 1d4.
 If the result is lower than your Sanity, you are unsettled and reduce your Sanity by 1.
-When your Sanity hits 1, make a Fortitude Save and set your Sanity back to 2.
+When your Sanity hits 1, make a Fortitude save and set your Sanity back to 2.

 After 8 hours of uninterrupted rest, reset your Sanity to 4.

-### Fortitude save
+### Fortitude Save

-When you experience something mind-shatteringly dreadful or when your Sanity hits 1, make a WIL Save.
+When you experience something mind-shatteringly dreadful or when your Sanity hits 1, make a WIL save.
 On a success, fill in a Hardened notch.
 Otherwise, fill in a Failed notch, lose 1d10 WIL and panic.
 If you are in mortal danger, that means that you must either **fight** until the stimulus is destroyed, **flee** until you are far away or **freeze** (hide from the it).

 #### Notches